-Here’s a list of what’s required to achieve this technique (not necessarily the best source for everything, but the links are to Amazon listings to give a better idea of the products):
+Here’s a list of what’s required to achieve this technique (this is not necessarily the best source for everything, but the links are to Amazon listings to give a better idea of the products):

 –FoodSaver – make sure that there’s a spot for a hose connection